p4v4n/slack-bot-clj/README.md

 ## Example

-Send a private message to the bot with the following syntax
+Send a private message to the bot with the following type

 ```
 send [target-time] [target-channel] [target-text]